5 Steps to keep your router safe

 Keeping your WiFi router safe is the first step in ensuring that your home network is secure and that you've prevented any unwelcome freeloaders off your WIFI!

 The 5 steps below are quick and easy to implement and are the important first steps in protecting your WiFi network.

 1. Change the default Admin login

-2. Change the default your WiFi network name (SSID)
+2. Change your default WiFi network name (SSID)

 Most WiFi router’s default SSID include the brand and model of the WiFi router.
 SSID’s are broadcast publicly by your WiFi router.
-Leaving the SSID on the default details makes it easier for a hacker to identify your model of WiFi router.
+Leaving the SSID on the default details makes it easier for a hacker to identify your router model.
 Changing the WiFi SSID is an easy way to protect your WiFi router from malicious activity.

 3. Enable WPA2 Wireless Encryption